Kent and Medway NHS Trust

 Kent and Medway NHS and Social Care Partnership Trust provides mental health and social care services for Kent in partnership with Kent County Council.
 The trust employs 3,318 staff and 228 seconded staff who are located in 83 buildings across 47 sites.

 Rolf Oldach, Director of Photon Energy, said “it was an interesting challenge to utilise different roof areas and roof types on a number of buildings across four sites.
-With a target completion date of 31st December 2015 due to Feed-in Tariff cuts, as well as winter setting in, we were very pleased to deliver the project including the FIT application on time”.
+We were very pleased to deliver the project including the FIT application on time.”